The Ultimate Guide to Silver Fishing

 Let's say you are catching lots of small roach, these small fish are easy to catch, take very little time to get into the keep net and will be adding to your total nicely.
 However, what about targeting a big bream, for instance, these fish will be harder to catch and take longer to land but the reward of a good weight could put you miles ahead of your competitors.

-These types of tactics are a huge challenge in silver match fishing and I also believe are one of the main reasons why silver fishing is so popular and addictive.
+These types of tactics are a huge challenge in silver fishing matches and I also believe are one of the main reasons why silver fishing is so popular and addictive.

-For any occasion where you are targeting silver fish, you need to be using groundbait which will be fed little and often throughout your session or match.
-There are a number of bait manufacturers that have developed specific groundbait to target silver fish which I have found to be very effective.
+For any occasion where you are targeting certain species when silver fishing, you need to be using groundbait which will be fed little and often throughout your session or match.
+There are a number of bait manufacturers that have developed specific groundbait for silver fishing which I have found to be very effective.
 Dynamite baits, for instance, have a range called 'Silver X' which actually targets individual silver fish species.

 Lets first talk about how you may go about catching some of the species mentioned earlier.